GM82Project/gm82core/readme.txt

     Minimizes the game window.
 Will reset the application title to room_caption.

 window_get_caption_color()
     Returns the Windows 8+ accent color.
+If the accent color is disabled in theme preferences, white is returned.
+Returns black in Windows 7 and older.

 windows_version()
-    Returns the Windows version as a number (xp=5, vista=6, etc. w10 returns 8).
+    Returns the Windows version as a number (5=xp, 6=vista, 7=w7 and 8=w8+w10).

+sleep_ex(ms)
+    Sleeps <ms> milliseconds without updating keyboard state.

 [notes]